Under the hood

 - Snowplow data is delivered into Amazon S3 (for processing by Hive / Pig / Mahout on EMR).

-- In addition, Snowplow supports loading the data into Amazon Redshift and PostgreSQL for analysis in more traditional tools (e.g. R, Tableau and Excel).
+- In addition, Snowplow supports loading the data into Amazon Redshift and PostgreSQL for analysis in more traditional tools (e.g. R, Looker and Excel).
 Amazon Redshift enables Snowplow users to query Petabytes of Snowplow data quickly and conveniently via its Postgres API.